-- A. Verify site conditions. - B. Verify that substrate, adjacent materials, and insulation boards are dry and ready to receive insulation. - C. Verify substrate surface is flat, free of honeycomb fin irregularities, materials or substances that may impede adhesive bond.
+A. Verify site conditions.
+Verify that substrate, adjacent materials, and insulation boards are dry and ready to receive insulation.
+Verify substrate surface is flat, free of honeycomb fin irregularities, materials or substances that may impede adhesive bond.

-- A. Protect finished Work. - B. Do not permit Work to be damaged prior to covering insulation. - 3.05 SCHEDULE - A. Perimeter Insulation Slab on grade: Styrofoam brand insulation, 3 inch thick, (R-15 min.)
-36" min. vertical from top of slab, reference drawings.
-(Must meet 2021 IECC requirements and Energy Star Multi-Family New Construction Program Version 1.1 for Climate Zone 6)
+- A. Protect finished Work. - B. Do not permit Work to be damaged prior to covering insulation.

+- A. Perimeter Insulation Slab on grade: board insulation, 2 inch thick, (R-10 min.)
+24" min. vertical from top of slab, reference drawings.
+(Must meet 2021 IECC requirements for Climate Zone 3) - B. Note: Styrofoam is not a structurally rated material.
+Where used within the concrete slab system (such as post/pre-tensioned slab design, etc.), reference structural drawings for recommendations and instruction.
+Structural drawings take precedence over this specification.